fqantonio/aqua/README.md

 At this moment we are finnishing the hulls by painting them, in a process that is not environmentally friendly as we suspected: so, we plan to produce this catamara in a different way by taking the 3D printing strategy further, meaning that, we do not wanted to add to much to the 3D printing process: just the UV painting.

 ![](Photos/AQUA36.jpg)

-This project is documented as a journal in the file with the name "journal".

 # SUPPORT